libdebug/libdebug/docs/source/multithreading.rst

 ==============
 .. _multithreading:

 libdebug provides a simple way to debug multithreaded programs.
-Each time the process forks, the new thread is automatically traced and registered in the `threads` property of the debugger object.
+Each time the process is cloned, the new thread is automatically traced and registered in the `threads` property of the debugger object.

 .. code-block:: python